What did a typical 1950s prefab home look like? This. It looked like this.

 Downstairs family room with mid-century interior decor

 Family room makes this prefab truly a home for private lives.
-With its acoustical-tile ceiling and its placement in lower level (below “living” and away from “sleeping” unit of house), teenagers like Jackie and Loretta Rhodes (above) could stage a pajama party for the senior class without disturbing their napping little sister or their book-reading parents upstairs.
+With its acoustical-tile ceiling and its placement in lower level (below “living” and away from “sleeping” unit of house), teenagers like Jackie and Loretta Rhodes (below) could stage a pajama party for the senior class without disturbing their napping little sister or their book-reading parents upstairs.

 Rear view of this 1950s suburban house